 Then we’re told that ‘the COVID-19 pandemic has led to millions of tobacco users saying they want to quit.’

 Here we go again.
-It’s meaningless for tobacco users, even millions of them—or especially millions of them—merely to say they want to quit.
+It’s meaningless for tobacco users, even millions of them – or especially millions of them – merely to say they want to quit.
 The important question is: when are they going to do it?
 On 31st May, on New Year’s Day, or…never?

 Ambitious

 You can’t say WHO isn’t ambitious in their professed intention to support, whatever that means, such a vast number who are going to try to give up tobacco.
-And what are these sad ‘communities of quitters’?
+And what are these sad communities of quitters?
 We aren’t told, but like Groucho Marx to whom is attributed the saying, ‘I wouldn’t want to belong to a club that would have me for a member,’ I don’t think I would want to be part of a community with such an uncomplimentary name.
 In any case, what’s the good of merely trying to give up tobacco?
 This means failing to give up, as is demonstrated every time a smoker lights another cigarette.
 It’s the trying that’s the problem.
-What’s needed is for smokers to stop trying to quit smoking—and just quit!
+What’s needed is for smokers to stop trying to quit smoking – and just quit!

 Campaign based on fear

 The whole thrust of WHO’s campaign is based on fear.
 They’re saying, in effect, ‘If only smokers realised they harm they’re doing to themselves, to others, and to the environment, then they would of necessity quit.’
 And to rub it in they give a list of ‘More than 100 reasons to quit tobacco,’ 103 of them to be precise, and all negative.
-We are regaled with the well-known facts that smoking stinks, causes cancer, increases your chances of dying from Covid-19, makes your face wrinkled, and is a bad example for your kids.
+We’re regaled with the well-known facts that smoking stinks, causes cancer, increases your chances of dying from Covid-19, makes your face wrinkled, and is a bad example for your kids.

-Smokers don’t smoke because of ignorance of the effects of poisoning themselves with tobacco fumes: they smoke because of drug addiction, the drug, of course, being nicotine.
+Smokers don’t smoke because of ignorance of the effects of poisoning themselves with tobacco fumes.
+They smoke because of drug addiction, the drug, of course, being nicotine.
 Yet the word ‘addiction’ is notable by its absence from all the 103 reasons and elsewhere on the website.
 And WHO Director-General, Dr Tedros Adhanom Ghebreyesus, who ought to know better, calls smoking a habit which he believes, if only smokers had sufficient motivation, they could kick.

 Everybody – or nobody – wants to quit

 How do they know that 780 million people say they want to quit?
 Have they asked them?
-Is this multitude crying out: ‘WHO help us!
-We want to quit tobacco use but lack access to the tools to do so!
+Is this multitude crying out, ‘WHO help us!
+We want to quit tobacco use but lack access to the tools to do so.
 We implore you, give us access to these tools!’

 One may wonder, even for the 30 per cent who apparently do have access to the magic tools, why are they still smoking?
 And where does this nice round figure of 30 per cent come from?
 It’s a meaningless shibboleth that’s copied from one journal article or internet site to another, the origin of which, as far as I can discover, is from the British 1998 General Household Survey.
 The figure derived depends on how you ask the question, as I describe in Chapter 2, ‘Everybody Wants to Quit – Nobody Wants to Quit’, of my book Stop Smoking: Real Help at Last.